Newbattle Abbey: Monastery

 It was founded in 1140 by monks from Melrose Abbey.
 The patron was King David I of Scotland (with his son Henry).
+Before 1153, the monks at Newbattle were granted rights of pannage in the royal forests of Lothian.
 Its church was dedicated in 1234.
 The abbey was burned by English royal forces in 1385 and once more in 1544.
 It became a secular lordship for the last commendator, Mark Kerr (Ker) in 1587.

 Newbattle Abbey was a filiation of Melrose Abbey (itself a daughter of Rievaulx Abbey) and was situated, according to Cistercian usages, in a beautiful valley along the River South Esk.
 Rudolph, its first abbot, a strict and severe observer of the rule, devoted himself energetically to the erection of proper buildings.
 The church, cruciform in shape, was 240 feet in length, and the other buildings in proportion; at one period the community numbered as many as 80 monks and 70 lay-brothers.

 The abbey soon became prosperous and famous for the regularity of its members, several of whom became well-known bishops.
 It was especially dear to the kings of Scotland, scarcely one of whom failed to visit it from time-to-time, and they were always its generous benefactors.

+Towards the end of the 12th Century, David de Lindsay awarded land at Glengonnar, to the west of Crawford, in the upper catchment of the River Clyde, to the monks of Newbattle.
+His sons and grandsons extended the award and granted wider rights in the area until the middle of the 13th Century.
+The monastery managed its property in Clydesdale as a grange for livestock grazing and mined lead in the Lowther Hills.